sohaibssb/sohaibssb/README.md

 ### About Me:

 I'm a dedicated software engineer with a focus on backend development.
 My expertise lies in building scalable microservices, managing databases, and implementing robust backend architectures.
 I thrive on solving complex problems and optimizing systems for efficiency and performance.

-Currently, I'm delving into the realms of distributed systems and artificial intelligence, where I'm actively engaged in developing innovative solutions using technologies like Python, Flask, NodeJs, and Docker.
+Currently, I'm delving into the realms of distributed systems and artificial intelligence, where I'm actively engaged in developing innovative solutions using technologies like Python, Flask, Docker, and Kubernetes.
 Additionally, I have a strong foundation in classical algorithms and possess the requisite mathematical prowess.

 ### 🔭 I’m currently working on: